SELLING STAMPS OR POSTAL HISTORY VIA CAVENDISH

 YOUR RESULTS & PAYMENT

 Upon request, a printed list of your lot numbers, with the prices that they achieved, will be sent to you following the auction.
 The final cheque for your net sale proceeds will normally be sent to you five weeks after the sale, together with a detailed list of your lots, their hammer prices, and your commission charges.
 This period after the sale is needed to enable Cavendish to despatch the lots to their buyers (all over Britain and around the world), to process the many payments that result, to ensure that no errors have been made, and to allow for any post-sale expert opinions that may be sought.
 Please phone Sam Sheppard at Cavendish House 01332 250970 or Email: firstname.lastname@example.org with any queries regarding vendor accounts.

 CONCLUSION FOR SELLERS

-It is Cavendish's aim to ensure that their vendors enjoy seeing their stamps and related items sold professionally and successfully, while at the same time receiving an accurate (and often illustrated) printed record of their Collections and individual treasures.
+It is Cavendish's aim to ensure that their vendors enjoy seeing their stamps or postal history and related items sold professionally and successfully, while at the same time receiving an accurate (and often illustrated) printed record of their Collections and individual treasures.
 Whether they sell a few items regularly, or a lifetime's Collection in one auction, Cavendish's vendors continue to recommend the Derby specialists to all who will listen.
 The success of any auction business is based on trust; Cavendish's team understands that vendors and buyers alike must both have trust in all their technical and administrative staff.
-The staff therefore aim to be approachable and friendly at all times, so that you too will enjoy working with them to sell your stamps.
+The staff therefore aim to be approachable and friendly at all times, so that you too will enjoy working with them to sell your stamps or postal history.
 Please see Terms and Conditions for further information.